-When you need to plan the perfect patio party, it’s important to think it through from beginning to end.
+As you look into some tips for entertaining parties, note that the oft suggested first step is the planning.
+And when you’re planning the perfect patio party, it’s important to think it through from beginning to end.
 You’ll want to consider how many people will likely attend, what ages will be there, what kinds of foods and beverages they’ll want, where they’ll feel comfortable sitting, whether they prefer to play games or listen to music, whether they have any allergies, what kind of bug repellent you might need, and more.
 We’ve broken it down into sections, so you can get started by category:

 It may sound crazy, but give some thought to who will be attending, how well everyone gets along and how seating can be handled best, and what types of topics might be good or bad to start discussions.
 Also, do consider inviting your neighbors.
 It’s always nice to invite everyone, plus, if they’re invited, they might feel less resentful of noise if if wafts over to their window, just sayin’.